-Summary: This is a comprehensive guide to fix "The disk you inserted was not unreadable by this computer" error on High Sierra/Mojave/Catalina.
+Summary: Errors "The disk you inserted was not unreadable by this computer" pops up on High Sierra/Mojave/Catalina.
 And in macOS Big Sur, it's '"the disk you attached was not readable by this computer."
-In this guide, you will learn how to recover lost data from unreadable HDD, USB, flash drives and SD cards with iBoysoft Data Recovery for Mac.
+In this guide, you will learn how to fix it and then recover lost data from unreadable HDD, USB, flash drives, and SD cards with iBoysoft Data Recovery for Mac.

 When you connected a USB drive, a flash drive, an SD card or an external hard drive (HDD) to your Mac computer, you may be prompted with an error message "The disk you inserted was not readable by this computer".

-In this article, we will walk you through the reasons of and solutions to fix this error on macOS Catalina/Mojave/High Sierra and earlier.
+In this article, we will walk you through the reasons of and solutions to fix this error on macOS Big Sur/Catalina/Mojave/High Sierra and earlier.

 The solutions to "The Disk You Inserted was not Readable by This Computer" error:

 - Solution 2: Check if the drive is encrypted

 - Solution 3: Fix the unreadable disk with First Aid